 - Many other students and professionals are reached through the Journal of Christian Nursing and conferences which focus on applying a Christian worldview to the field of Nursing.

-- 3,279 first-time professions of faith in Jesus as Savior and Lord reported by chapter leaders (more than double the same number from seven years ago).
+- 3,517 first-time professions of faith in Jesus as Savior and Lord reported by chapter leaders (almost double the same number from seven years ago).

 - 3,054 students attended the 1,632 GIGs (Groups Investigating God) held during 2013-2014.